OlofFredriksson/sitevision-mock/README.md

 ## Prerequisites

-Your Module Server Javascript code to be written in ES6-format in order to use this mock, see more here how to get started: https://github.com/OlofFredriksson/babel-plugin-transform-sitevision-apps
+Your Module Server Javascript code must be written in ES6-format in order to use this mock, see more here how to get started: https://github.com/OlofFredriksson/babel-plugin-transform-sitevision-apps

 ## Getting started